lillvzn/conf_snakeAI/README.md

 ## The nitty-gritty

 I coded the game for myself so I can understand the functions aspects of the game and make developing the intelligent agents easier.
 It was accomplished using modules from [three.js](https://threejs.org/).
-The game can be accessed [here](https://dummyside.xyz) and click **PLAY**
+The game can be accessed [here](https://snakecatch.blob.core.windows.net/) and click **PLAY** (manual)

 Once the game was created, I needed to develop an algorithm through which the snake can make intelligent decisions.
 I decided to perform the decisions based on the direction the snake turns.
 This was accomplished using neural network with two hidden layers, each with 10 nodes.
 Here are the inputs: